Oct. 21, 2024 9:30p; Edited with juror quotes added on 10-22

 Deliberations last August took almost as long as the trial itself.
 One juror suffered a panic attack.
 When the jury returned to Judge Jerad Dougvillo’s court to announce the verdict, several were in tears.

-In recent days, two jurors wrote letters to the judge.
-One juror said she’s haunted by the case, and that she felt bullied by some of the others.
 Responding anonymously to a questionnaire that’s routinely sent to jurors by the district attorney’s office, a juror repeated the same characterization of feeling bullied.
+"I was one of the jurors who was not convinced," the juror said.
+"I am still not convinced."

 In a second letter submitted to the judge, a woman said serving on the jury was one of the most difficult things she has ever done.
-She asked him to treat the defendant fairly in light of his youth and the lack of evidence.
+She asked him to treat the defendant fairly in light of his youth and the lack of strong evidence.

 While sentencing is scheduled for next week, the judge has scheduled a hearing for Tuesday to discuss what to do next in light of the communications.